pm1100tm/pm1100tm/README.md

 <!-- @format -->

-<b>Hello there</b> 👋
+👋 <b>Hello, there</b>

-- 🚀 I'm a highly motivated software engineer
+- 🚀 Highly motivated software engineer.
-- 🧑‍💻 Always striving to write clean and efficient code.
+- 🕶️ Enjoy problem-solving and continuous-learning.
-- 🕶️ Have strong interest in backend side code, database and infra management using AWS.
+- 🧑‍💻 Aim to become a full-stack developer.

 <br>